wo4zhuzi/htdf/README.md

 # HTDF
 ## Introduction
-   HTDF is a cosmos-sdk application that provides fundamental crytocurrency functions including account management, transaction processing, and smart contract.
-It still uses BPOS of tendermint as its consensus algorithm.
+   HTDF is a high-performance public blockchain developed by YiJaYi Info Tech.
+Co,LTD. It is based on [ethereum](https://github.com/ethereum/go-ethereum) & [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) on [tendermint](https://github.com/tendermint/tendermint)  .
+We merged tendermint's consensus, cosmos-sdk' application logic, and ethereum's account system & smart contract architecture into a brand new architecture - htdf blockchain.
 This project is now UNDER ACTIVE DEVELOPMENT.

    **Note**: Requires Go 12.9+
 ## Executables